 • Roof work or ladder work at heights (changing gym lights, rooftop access)

-• Driving on district business (errands; transporting items or people)
+• Driving on school business (errands; transporting items or people)

 • Chemical-intensive work (certain custodial stripping/waxing chemicals, pesticides/herbicides, solvents)